ProFeel Life International

 How does Matcha+ Lummi work for energy and beauty?

-How is matcha different from coffee?
+How does matcha differ from coffee?

-How do you prepare Matcha Lummi?
+How do I prepare Matcha Lummi?

-How often should you take it?
+How often should I take it?

 What sets this apart from regular supermarket matcha?

-And beyond the matcha itself, you get a formula enriched with glycine, zinc and biotin: beauty-focused actives that no supermarket matcha contains.
+And beyond the matcha itself, you get a formula enriched with glycine, zinc and biotin: beauty actives that no supermarket matcha contains.
 That is the difference between a drink and a true daily beauty ritual.

 Are there any side effects?